82 Fourth Street,

 Proctor’s Fourth Street Theatre, as it was originally called when it opened on November 23, 1914, was designed by Arland W. Johnson, and could seat 2,287 in its auditorium.
-The theater itself was part of a five-story office building, with retail on the first floor.
+The theatre itself was part of a five-story office building, with retail on the first floor.

 Proctor’s Theatre has a gleaming terra cotta facade, in Neo-Gothic style, resembles a Medieval cathedral, with details such as gargoyles and masks of drama and comedy.

 Though initially a vaudeville house, movies soon joined the program as well.
-Many A-list Hollywood entertainers played Proctor’s in its golden age, from the 1920’s to the 1940’s, including Jack Benny, Jimmy Durante and Bob Hope.
+Many A-list Hollywood entertainers played Proctor’s Theatre in its golden age, from the 1920’s to the 1940’s, including Jack Benny, Jimmy Durante and Bob Hope.

 However, by the 1960’s, it was simply another aging, decrepit movie house, playing double-features to mostly empty houses.
 On its last day of operation, in 1977, less than 40 people sat in the auditorium.
-Since it closed, there has been frequent talk of reopening the theater as everything from a dinner theater to a conference center, but nothing has come to fruition.
+Since it closed, there has been frequent talk of reopening the theater as everything from a dinner theatre to a conference center, but nothing has come to fruition.